TABLE OF CONTENTS

 You’ll need to prepare a new deed to change a home title.
 The current title holder must create and sign the new deed to transfer the property to a new owner.
 The deed should be signed in front of a notary public to verify the identity of the signers and ensure they’re signing the document willingly.
 Then, the deed can be recorded at the local county recorder’s office or courthouse to provide public notice of the change in ownership.

-There are several instances when someone might need to update or change their home title.
+There are several instances when someone might need to update or change their real estate title.
 For instance, an updated deed is required if you get married and want to add your spouse to the title or if you get divorced and wish to remove them.

 Additionally, if the title holder passes away, the title must be updated to reflect the surviving owners.
 You can also revise the title to add or remove someone, such as a child.